 You will receive an email notification from the Financial Aid Office once your award letter is ready.
 Please follow the instructions in the email to access your award letter.
-If you do not have the email, you may still view your award letter by visiting the My Award page from the Financial Aid tab of InsideCBU.
+If you do not have the email, you may still view your award letter by visiting the My Award link from the Financial Aid page on InsideCBU.

 Can I meet with a financial aid counselor?

 You may meet with a financial aid counselor any time you have questions or need assistance.
 Simply contact our office at (951) 343-4236 or toll-free at (877) 228-8855 to set up an appointment.